Chung-hwa Pak interviewed about the “SEX relays” of Sun Myung Moon

 Special report: Pikareum.
 This is the reality of it!!

-In the Unification Church I have witnessed all about the “SEX relays” of Sun Myung Moon – Mr. Chong-hwa Pak (former aide to leader Sun Myung Moon)
+In the Unification Church I have witnessed all about the “SEX relays” of Sun Myung Moon – Mr. Chung-hwa Pak (former aide to leader Sun Myung Moon)

 Mr. Atsuo Nakamura said that the “Mass Weddings are pikareum ceremonies.”
 On May 31 the Unification Church said his claims were groundless and made a criminal complaint.
 But now in front of Mr. Nakamura is a living witness to the pikareum.